 🤷♀️ What are skillet enchiladas?

-Skillet enchiladas, in a way are like this Mexican stuffed peppers casserole.
+Skillet enchiladas are like this Mexican stuffed peppers casserole.
 They're both deconstructed dishes.
-All the ingredients are the same, but the things that hold the ingredients, like pepper or tortilla, is cut up and included in the dish.
+All the ingredients are the same, but the things that hold the ingredients, like peppers or tortillas, are cut up and included in the dish.

 ❤️ Why you'll love this recipe